 OUR MISSION PARTNERS:

 Agape Community Center’s mission is to help neighborhoods build communities.
 The Center offers programs and facilitates community organizing for the residents of the Bolton Community.
 Agape’s current programs include after-school and summer enrichment programs for youth, a day program for senior citizens and disabled adults, English as a second language classes (ESL), Mami Y Yo classes, counseling services for youth participants and their families, a support group for parents, and a mentoring institute to assist high school juniors and seniors.
 St. Anne’s parishioners participate in the annual Christmas Giving Tree and tutor about 50 children on Mondays during the school year.
-Our tutoring program and meal preparation will move to the new Agape Community Center building beginning in January 2018.
-For details about the move: Details and scroll down.
+Our tutoring program and meal preparation take place in the new Agape Community Center.
+We participate in the annual Backpack Give-away, which collects new backpacks and supplies for 2,400+ under-served students in the community, and the Agape Room Makeover, which provides new paint, new bedrooms and a whole new outlook for children in need.
 Contact: Mimi Baird and Ruthanna Bost.
 Click here to visit the website.

 Buckhead Christian Ministry is a faith based, non-profit organization that provides emergency assistance to individuals and families of all backgrounds and faiths, treating everyone who comes to their door with dignity and compassion.
 BCM provides food and clothing, and assists with rent and utilities for families who are experiencing short-term financial crisis.
 BCM also provides longer-term assistance for working parents and their children through two programs: The 70/30 Project and Transitional Housing.
 BCM operates a Food Pantry, a Thrift Store (Buckhead Thriftique on Piedmont Rd), the Joyous Toys holiday program, and much more.
 Click here to visit the website.

 Camp Mikell is a ministry of the Diocese of Atlanta, open year round, and provides an inclusive environment for a faith based summer camp for children and youth, as well as conferences, private retreats, reunions, planning, study, and adventure.
 The Blue Ridge Outdoor Education Center has offered hands-on environmental education for school classes, church groups and others.
 Mikell’s forests and wetlands provide a natural setting for this program.
 Mikell’s Adventure Programs include the Team-building Course, High Ropes Course, Climbing Tower, and White Water Rafting.
 These adventures are perfect for youth or school groups, corporations, scouts, and any other groups interested in challenging themselves physically, emotionally and mentally.
 St. Anne’s contributes to the Mikell Scholarship Fund to assist those who cannot afford to attend Camp Mikell and to the Operations Fund to help maintain the buildings and equipment and buy much needed supplies.
+St. Anne’s has also sponsored 5-10 campers from the Agape and Jabez after-school programs who attend Camp Mikell for a week in the summer.
 Click here for the website.

-Church of the Common Ground is a worshiping community of the Episcopal Diocese of Atlanta that provides support for the spiritual, social, emotional and physical needs of Atlanta’s un-housed men and women through weekly outdoor worship services, Morning Prayer services, Bible studies, and foot clinics.
+Church of the Common Ground is a worshiping community of the Episcopal Diocese of Atlanta that provides support for the spiritual, social, emotional and physical needs of Atlanta’s un-housed men and women through weekly outdoor worship services, Morning Prayer services, Bible studies, meals, and foot clinics.
 These ministries provide community, inspiration and healing and help to re-establish connection, trust, and faith which empowers and transforms individuals and promotes healing and wholeness.
-Saint Anne’s parishioners regularly participate in this unique ministry. https://www.churchofthecommonground.org/ For more details and to volunteer: http://www.signupgenius.com/go/10c084fa8a623a75-church7
+Saint Anne’s parishioners regularly participate in this unique ministry.
+For more details: https://www.churchofthecommonground.org/